-Identify and undo the four screws (4) that fasten the engine to the chassis, then carefully lift and remove the engine using equipment suitable for the weight of the engine (about 35-45 kg) and the designated lifting points to guarantee safe working conditions.
+the engine to the chassis, then carefully lift and remove the engine using equipment suitable for the weight of the engine (about 45-50 kg) and the designated lifting points to guarantee safe working conditions.

 NOTE If the engine must be replaced with a new one, retain the accessories and fasteners that may not be included in the new engine supplied.